ansible/community-docs/contributor_path.rst

 Fundamentals
 ~~~~~~~~~~~~

-If you'd like to code Ansible, it would be good to understand at least *basics* of the following tools:
+If you'd like to write code for the Ansible project, it would be good to understand at least *basics* of the following tools:

   - `Python programming language <https://docs.python.org/3/tutorial/>`_.
   - `Git <https://git-scm.com/docs/gittutorial>`_.